⚡️ Ray 3.0 launch sale! Discounts and lifetime licenses available for d h m s

 #Displaying a notification

-You can use Ray to display a notification.
+You can use Ray to display a system notification.

 ray()->notify('This is my notification');